 An index of people who have died as a consequence of a railway related accident in the UK and Ireland.

 The index concentrates on the people who lost their lives.
-If you are interested in the technical background to the accidents or non-fatal accidents then the Railways Archives site has a very good index of all types of accidents and associated accident reports.
+If you are interested in the technical background to the accidents or non-fatal accidents then the Railways Archives site has a very good index of all types of accidents and also has a large number of the associated accident reports online.

 Up to 1997, just over 3000 passengers had been killed as a result of a train accidents.
 This number probably does not include railway staff killed in the course of their duties.
-On the Great Western Railway, there was only one passenger killed in the seven years to 1872.
+By comparison on the Great Western Railway, there was only one passenger killed in the seven years to 1872.
 This death was due to a mistake by a signalman.

-Please click on the menu items above for more information
+Please click on the indexes menu item above for the records.